Business Immigration

 1. Vocational Qualification Applicants must have completed at least two years of formal vocational training that is recognized in Germany.

 2. Job Offer A concrete job offer from a German employer is essential.
-The position must correspond to the applicant's vocational training and cannot involve auxiliary tasks.
+The position must correspond to the applicant's educational level and cannot involve auxiliary tasks.

-4. Recognition of Qualifications Foreign qualifications must be verified for equivalence by a recognized body in Germany, such as the Central Office for Foreign Education (ZAB).
+4. Recognition of Qualifications Foreign qualifications must be verified for equivalence by a recognized body in Germany, such as the Central Office for Foreign Education (ZAB) or IHK FOSA.

 Need this information in your email? read it for later, get information directly in your inbox